Sign In Forgot Password

 Refugee Resettlement

 Jewish Social Services provides case management, job help, and housing for newly arrived refugee families from a number of countries.
-Our volunteers work to set up their apartments with furniture and food.
-We also provide summer and after-school tutors for students from one family.
-Contact Sherie Sondel at sherie.sondel@gmail.com.
+Our volunteers work to set up their apartments with furniture and food and provide mentoring for families.